We think this movie stands out for:

 What parents need to know

-Parents need to know that kids will definitely want to see this appealing animated film.
-The movie includes themes of humans intruding on natural habitats but avoids the heavy-duty questions of how to solve the problem.
+Parents need to know that Happy Feet is an appealing animated film with plenty of catchy music.
+It deals with environmental themes related to humans intruding on natural habitats but avoids the heavy-duty questions of how to solve the problem.
 Some of the chase sequences and elephant seal scenes might be scary for younger kids.
-Also, racial stereotypes come into play: Latin-inspired penguins are caricatured as party-loving animals, and an African-American-type penguin comes across as an oversexed, fundamentalist preacher.
-Still, the movie's themes of social acceptance and embracing your own uniqueness shine through.
+Also, stereotyping come into play: Latin-inspired penguins are caricatured as party-loving animals, and an African-American-inspired penguin comes across as an oversexed, fundamentalist preacher.
+Still, the movie's messages of integrity, social acceptance, and embracing your own uniqueness shine through.

 What's the story?